YashSwami2735/sql-data-warehouse-project/README.md

 🔧 Building the Data Warehouse (Data Engineering) Objective

-Create a centralized and analytics-ready data warehouse by integrating and cleansing data from multiple source systems.
+Create a centralized, analytics-ready data warehouse by integrating and cleansing data from multiple source systems.

 Specifications